pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 # [Examples and Tutorial](@id examples)

-This section provides some copy-and-paste examples of KinBiont.jl
+This section provides some copy-and-paste examples of Kinbiont.jl

 ```@contents
 Pages = ["index.md"]